Podocarpus falcatus now Afrocarpus falcatus

 SA Tree No:

 An attractive evergreen tree that grows to 15m x 12m.
 It is a protected tree in South Africa.
-It is frost hardy, wind resistant and requires moderate water.
-In 1976 it was listed as SA National Tree and one needs a permit to fell these trees as they are protected.
+It is frost hardy, wind resistant and requires water as it naturally occurs on misty mountain slopes with high humidity.
+In 1976 it was listed as SA National Tree and one needs a permit to fell these trees.
 It is often used as a Christmas tree.
 Although it has the smallest leaves of all the Podocarpus species, it grows to be the tallest.
 This is the famous 'Big Tree' of the Knysna Forest.
 It is slow growing at first but once established grows fast.
-It looks impressive lining a driveway as an avenue and it can be used as a windbreak or screen on a farm.
-It can be used as a container plant on a patio.
-It produces cones from September to May and these are eaten by bats, birds, monkeys and bush pigs.
+It looks impressive lining a driveway as an avenue and it can be used as a windbreak or screen on a farm or as a container plant on a patio.
+The fruit are eaten by bats, birds, monkeys and bush pigs.
 The bark is burnt in a kraal to prevent the cattle from straying.
 It is an important nesting and food for the endangered Cape Parrot, and is visited by Louries and Pigeons.
 The fine grained wood is used for ceilings, floors, doors, boats and furniture.
 The ripe fruit is edible and the sap is used medicinally for chest complaints.
 Plant it about 5 meters from a building and a pool.
 This is a popular bonsai subject.
 The name is derived from the Greek podos = foot and karpos - fruit, referring to the fleshy foot , the receptacle, on which the fruit develops.